NATURE AND WILDLIFE

 The Swan Valley is stunning at the best of times, but it’s an absolute treat for the eyes when the lingering glow of summer fades.
 The many vines of the state’s oldest wine region dazzle with their rich assortment of shades, all set among relaxing surrounds on the outskirts of pretty Perth.
 Beautiful.

-Stay at: BIG4 Perth Midland Tourist Park.
+Stay at: BIG4 Perth Midland Tourist Park or Perth Central Caravan Park.

 When March arrives, the Swan Valley really turns it on.
 Credit: Tourism Western Australia.